cncf/kubernetes-community-days/README.md

 * Each organizer on the KCD planning team will automatically earn a badge of recognition from The Linux Foundation.
 * 1 additional Credly badge to recognize your speakers OR volunteers.
 If organizers choose to offer this, CNCF will provide a form to fill out their request.
 1 request per KCD.
 Each KCD should prepare the artwork in a square image, but with a circular badge.
 [See examples here](https://drive.google.com/drive/folders/1UFYAzzaFPgfQLjL947utCZ7Z8lUsfFl6).
 [Submit your request here](https://docs.google.com/forms/d/e/1FAIpQLSex2EhkCNysmK7svQEVeaOlqpsH0fSBe6qoOePRw_WGajZnTw/viewform).
 * As of 2024 we are gifting scholarships to a KubeCon + CloudNativeCons of each KCD's choice.
 Stipulations and guidelines are shared via the KCD Organizer Digest and exclusive Slack channel.
-* In 2025 - CNCF will be providing monetary support for each KCD, which will then be limited to 30 KCDs in one year.
+* Starting in 2025 - CNCF has been able to provide monetary support for KCDs upon request in their application.

 ### Want to host a KCD?
 Here is the first step.
 A core CNCF team member will reach out to you to host a kick-off meeting to prompt your planning.